COMP5541/CalculatorPro/README.txt

-Readme.txt file for CalculatorPro created 2/23/2018
+Readme.txt file for ETERNITY created 2/23/2018
 COMP 5541 Tools and Techniques for Software Engineering Winter 2018
 Team A

-CalculatorPro
+ETERNITY: A SCIENTIFIC PROJECT IN THE ‘SMALL’
-CalculatorPro is a simple scientific calculator designed to calculate transcendental functions.
+ETERNITY is a simple scientific calculator designed to calculate transcendental functions.

 Prerequisites
-Download package CalculatorPro from https://github.com/COMP5541/CalculatorPro To run, save CalculatorPro folder in your drive and run calculator.py
+Download package 'CalculatorPro' from https://github.com/COMP5541/CalculatorPro To run, save 'CalculatorPro' folder in your drive and run calculator.py

 Requires Python 3.6